Kicho94/Author_Recognition_Brief/README.md

 ## FINAL MODEL EVALUATION
-Among all the trained models the best model has been selected which was TF-IDF ENSEMBLE with accuracy of 88.33%, followed by Logistic Regression with 86.67%.
+Among all the trained models the best model has been selected which was TF-IDF Voting with accuracy of 89.66%, followed by Logistic Regression with 86.67%.
 The results show that the logistic regression algorithm achieved the best result in the first scope compared with the other models, with 82.67% performance accuracy.
 In all models there is only a slight difference between accuracy and f1 score.

 Algorithm | Accuracy % | F1 score %